Frequently Asked Questions (FAQ)

 Q. Can I bring a friend to a quarterly meeting?

-A. Yes and no. We are always seeking men who give a damn.
-For us, giving a damn means making a commitment.
-So, your friend should join at least a couple of days in advance.
-We try to be flexible so if they made a commitment at the door, and completed the forms, they could stay but not vote.
-That means you can bring a prospective member to a quarterly meeting, but if they don’t join, they don’t stay.
+A. Yes.
+We are always seeking men who care.
+For us, caring means making a commitment.
+That means you can bring a prospective member to a quarterly meeting, but if they don’t join, they don’t vote.

 Q. What do you do with my personal information?